Tim Cook: Privacy and climate change are ‘the top issues of the century’

 If you care about privacy—and you should—Cook’s frank speech is worth a watch.
 He elaborated on his thoughts when I interviewed him moments afterward.
 Our talk was not the typical kind of PR-managed privacy patter some company execs give.
 And while I’ve heard Cook speak many times about privacy before, this time it felt like the gloves were really off.

 It wasn’t just his tone on privacy.
-Cook also did hold back as he spoke about tech-fueled extremism, his distaste for lumping “Big Tech” companies together, government regulation, self-censoring, and the chances for a federal privacy law in America.
+Cook also didn’t hold back as he spoke about tech-fueled extremism, his distaste for lumping “Big Tech” companies together, government regulation, self-censoring, and the chances for a federal privacy law in America.

 On the biggest 21st-century threats